 Sprinkle diatomaceous earth (DE) around the base of the plants that slugs love the best.
 It will cut up their soft bodies when they slink across it, killing them.

 However, be very, very careful using salt in your garden.
-Too much salt can be harmful to your plants, or ruin the soil so you won’t be able to grow anything.
+Too much can be harmful to your plants, or ruin the soil so you won’t be able to grow anything.
 Use this method sparingly.

 Choose Slug Resistant Plants

 They don’t like smelly plants, so they usually avoid most types of herbs, and vegetables like garlic and onions.
-Many gardeners use these as companion plants that keep slugs away.
+I’ve also noticed that they don’t bother begonias, ferns, hydrangea, nasturtium, lantana, astilbe, phlox, or clematis, in my garden, to name a few.

-Apply Organic Slug Pellets
+Apply Organic Pellets

 How To Prevent Slugs In Your Garden